 Students normally take either one or two courses per semester.
-Enrolling in two courses per semester and one or two courses in summer sessions enables a student to complete the coursework in the program within two years.
+Enrolling in two courses per semester (including summer semester) enables a student to complete the coursework in the program within two years.

 Students who are away from classes for one year or longer must complete an Application for Readmission and submit it to the Registrar's Office.
 Students who have been out of the program for more than two years may, at the discretion of the program director, be required to take additional courses to refresh their understanding of the field.